cjungmann/schemafw/userguide/SchemaFCGIOptions.md

 where the I/O is with the console in order to see exactly what is sent to a client with a given set of posted values.

+On this page, we will refer to _command-line mode_ as **CL mode**, which is activated by the command-line use of any of the following options.

 ## The List of Options

 - <b>--version</b> Shows the version number of _schema.fcgi_